-- ‘Big ocean, small islands’ describes the widely dispersed 15 islands with a total land area of 240 sq km and an EEZ of almost two million sq km.
+- ‘Big ocean, small islands’ describes the widely dispersed 15 islands which have a total land area of 240 sq km and an EEZ of almost two million sq km.

-- Approximately 70% of the resident population of 14,974 live on the island of Rarotonga.
+- Approximately 70% of the resident population of 14,974 live on the largest island of Rarotonga.

 - The Cook Islands economy relies heavily on tourism.
 Its primary exports are fish, noni and black pearls.
-GDP per capita was estimated at NZD$17,252 in 2010/11.
+GDP per capita was estimated at NZD$28,000 at 30 June 2012.

 - The Cook Islands is vulnerable to external economic shocks, natural disasters (particularly cyclones) and the long term effects of climate change.

-- Depopulation from the outer islands to Rarotonga, and from the Cook Islands to overseas, is a major issue.
-It increases the challenge of providing core services to outer islands (including health, education, energy and transport).
+- Demographic change and depopulation from the outer islands (to Rarotonga and overseas) presents a major challenge to economic development as it impacts on capability, capacity and the viability of core service provision to the outer islands (including health, education, energy and transport).

-- Population growth and intensive tourism on Rarotonga and Aitutaki are increasing the demand for upgrades of core infrastructure there.
+- Population growth and intensive tourism on Rarotonga and Aitutaki are increasing the demand for improved social services and infrasturcture.

 - The NZ Aid development programme for the Cook Islands is currently focused on:

-- upgrading the water supply system on Rarotonga to improve water quality, reliability and drought resilience,
+- upgrading Rarotonga's water supply to improve its quality, reliability and drought resilience,

-- replacing diesel generators with renewable generation options such as photovoltaic arrays to reduce dependency on imported fuel as well as helping the Cook Islands to meet its climate change targets, and
+- helping the Cook Islands to meet its climate change targets,

-- improving sanitation and waste management facilities to reduce environmental pollution and public health risk.
+- improving sanitation and waste management facilities to reduce environmental pollution and public health risk and

 New Zealand Aid Programme activities